-This topic introduces the concepts, scenarios, as well as usage precautions of MQ transactional messages.
+This topic introduces the concepts, scenarios, and usage precautions of RocketMQ transactional messages.

-- Half Message: Refers to a message that cannot be delivered temporarily.
-When a message is successfully sent to the MQ server, but the server did not receive the second acknowledgement of the message from the producer, then the message is marked as “temporarily undeliverable”.
+- Half message: A message that temporarily cannot be delivered.
+When a message is successfully sent to the RocketMQ broker, but the broker does not receive the second acknowledgment of the message from the producer, then the message is marked as “temporarily undeliverable”.
 The message in this status is called a half message.

-- Message Status Check: Network disconnection or producer application restart may result in the loss of the second acknowledgement of a transactional message.
-When MQ server finds that a message remains a half message for a long time, it will send a request to the message producer, checking the final status of the message (Commit or Rollback).
+- Message status check: Network disconnection or producer application restart may result in the loss of the second acknowledgment for a transactional message.
+When the RocketMQ broker finds that a message remains as a half message for a long time, it will send a request to the message producer to check the final status of the message (Commit or Rollback).

-MQ transactional message can be applied in the following scenarios:
+Transactional messages can be applied in the following scenarios:

-The interaction process of MQ transactional message is shown below:
+The interaction process of RocketMQ transactional messages is shown below:

 In the preceding figure:

-- A sender sends a message to MQ server.
+- A sender sends a message to the RocketMQ broker.

-- MQ server sets the message to be persistent, and returns an ACK message to the sender.
+- The RocketMQ broker sets the message to be persistent, and returns an ACK message to the sender.
 At this time, the message is a half message.

-- Based on the transaction execution result, the sender submits a secondary ACK message (Commit or Rollback) to MQ server.
-If the message state is Commit, MQ server marks the message as deliverable, and the consumer will receive this message.
-If it is Rollback, MQ server deletes the half message, and the consumer will not receive this message.
+- Based on the transaction execution result, the sender submits a secondary ACK message (Commit or Rollback) to the RocketMQ broker.
+If the message state is Commit, the RocketMQ broker marks the message as deliverable, and the consumer will receive this message.
+If it is Rollback, the RocketMQ broker deletes the half message, and the consumer will not receive this message.

-- In the case of network disconnection or application restart, the secondary ACK message submitted in step 4 will not reach MQ server.
-After a certain period of time, the MQ server initiates a message status check request.
+- In the case of network disconnection or application restart, the secondary ACK message submitted in step 4 will not reach the RocketMQ broker.
+After a certain period of time, the RocketMQ broker initiates a message status check request.

-- Based on the final status of the local transaction, the sender submits a secondary ACK message again, and MQ server follows step 4 to process the half message.
+- Based on the final status of the local transaction, the sender submits a secondary ACK message again, and the RocketMQ broker follows step 4 to process the half message.

 Producer IDs of transactional messages cannot be shared with producer IDs of other types of messages.
-Unlike other types of message, transactional messages allow backward queries.
-MQ Server query clients by their Producer IDs.
+Unlike other types of messages, transactional messages allow backward queries.
+The RocketMQ broker can query data on clients by producer ID.

-- TransactionStatus.Unknown: The status cannot be determined yet, and MQ server is expected to send a request to the sender to check message status after a fixed period of time.
+- TransactionStatus.Unknow: The status cannot be determined, and the RocketMQ broker is expected to send a request to the sender to check message status after a fixed period of time.